 My first wedding here was back in 2007 on a clear and crisp January afternoon for a family that I subsequently also photographed their other daughter's wedding the following year.
 Now, over 16 years later and with more than 50 events at this location under my belt, I'm exceedingly experienced with how events are run at Southern Oaks Plantation, and I am intimately familiar with how to capture beautiful photographs of weddings at this top-notch New Orleans wedding venue.

 Because I've worked at this location so many times, in every season, and for early afternoon, late afternoon, and night time ceremonies, I have experience here in just about any weather or lighting conditions.
 I even shot a wedding here once in dense fog!

-Here's a photograph from a similar angle and position that shows what the venue looks like during daylight.
+Here's a photograph from a similar angle and position that shows what the venue looks like during the daytime hours.